LaBarque Creek Conservation Area

-Conservation area in Missouri, U.S.
+Protected land in Missouri, U.S.

 LaBarque Creek Conservation Area (LCCA) consists of 1274 acre in northwestern Jefferson County, Missouri.
 The LCCA is part of the Henry Shaw Ozark Corridor.
 LaBarque Creek is the prominent stream in the conservation area and subsequently flows into the Meramec River shortly after leaving the park.

 History

 In 2005 the Missouri Department of Conservation purchased 545 acre from The Nature Conservancy and a private landowner.
 Other acquisitions brought the total acreage to 639 acre, and it opened to public use on November 15, 2007.
 In December 2010, these 639 acre became a part of the Missouri Natural Areas System as LaBarque Creek Natural Area.
 Three adjacent parcels of land totaling a combined 635 acre were added to LCCA, bringing its total area to 1274 acre and connected it to land that will become Don Robinson State Park to the south, forming a 2117 acre block of public protected land.
 None of the more recently acquired land is part of the designated natural area.